suzuki-shunsuke/docs/docs/circleci-config-shell-script.md

-# Write shell scripts in files instead of in .circleci/config.yml
+# Write shell scripts in the other files than configuration file such as .circleci/config.yml and .drone.yml

 ## Why?

-* Minimize .circleci/config.yml
+* Minimize the configuration file
   * easy to read
 * The editor can treat the code as shell script (format, lint, syntax highlight, code completion, etc)
 * We will be able to lint shell scripts by some tools such as shfmt and shellckeck in the future